rancher/docs/content/rancher/v2.6/en/installation/other-installation-methods/behind-proxy/launch-kubernetes/_index.md

 You can now provision node driver clusters from an air-gapped cluster configured to use a proxy for outbound connections.

-In addition to setting the default rules for a proxy serverx, you will need to add additional rules, shown below, to provision node driver clusters from a proxied Rancher environment.
+In addition to setting the default rules for a proxy server, you will need to add additional rules, shown below, to provision node driver clusters from a proxied Rancher environment.

 Note that you will configure `/etc/apt/apt.conf.d/proxy.conf` directly: